ioulian/frontend-workflow/README.md

 - Follow [Gimli](https://gimli.app/) to add it in the future
 - scroll animation delay
 - Change lazy loading to this way: https://addyosmani.com/blog/lazy-loading/
+- Add images in HTML workflow.
+Or public images, ones that were not required in js or css

 ## Possible libraries/workflows